safespring/web/content/demo/compute/_index.md

 ---

-# Scedule a private demo
+# Schedule a private demo
 {{< ingress >}}
 Why choose a Swedish IaaS provider that upholds stringent data compliance standards for your software solutions?
 {{< /ingress >}}